 But is this a desirable characteristic of an embedding in practice?
 That is, which neighborhoods should be preserved to most faithfully represent cluster structure in an embedding?
-As structure identification motivates most uses of t-390

-300 ding?
-As structure identification motivates most uses of t30 SNE we have explored this question a bit further.
-Figure 4 displays scatterplots of the Z-scores (gray points) of each CVI vs. each topology preservation measure considered in this work.
-A non-linear spline regression with corresponding 0.57

-- 95% predictive interval is shown as a pink banded trenduse line.
-Here, the regression was fit via a Generalized Additive Model [40] which automatically (jointly) optimizes the level of smoothing.
-The CVI vs. (F/B)TNE trends are statistically significant (p-value ≈ 0) and positive (i.e., better topological neighborhood preservation is associated with better cluster 400 - ing results).
-CVI vs. K-ary trends are also significant (pvalue ≈ 0) but generally negative overall.
-Thus, a high K-ary score appears inversely (or, at least not positively) related to t-SNE's preservation of (cluster) structure.
-Stated another - way, demanding full Euclidean neighborhood preservation105 from an embedding algorithm may be intuitively desirable, but appears an overly conservative constraint.
-This is in line with the literature on CONN-based clustering [11, 35] which concludes that topological characterizations of locality are more beneficial than their Euclidean analogs for extracting130
+As structure identification motivates most uses of t-SNE we have explored this question a bit further.
+Fig. 4 displays scatterplots of the Zscores (gray points) of each CVI vs. each topology preservation measure considered in this work.
+A non-linear spline regression with corresponding 95% predictive interval is shown as a pink banded trend line.
+Here, the regression was fit via a Generalized Additive Model [42] which automatically (jointly) optimizes the level of smoothing.
+The CVI vs. (F/B) TNE trends are statistically significant (p-value \approx 0) and positive (i.e., better topological neighborhood preservation is associated with better clustering results).
+CVI vs. K-ary trends are also significant (p-value \approx 0) but generally negative overall.
+Thus, a high K-ary score appears inversely (or, at least not positively) related to t-SNE's preservation of cluster structure.
+Stated another way, demanding full Euclidean neighborhood preservation from an embedding algorithm may be intuitively desirable, but appears an overly conservative constraint.
+This is in line with the literature on CONN-based clustering [12,37] which concludes that topological characterizations of locality are more beneficial than their Euclidean analogs for extracting structure from data.